Tag: Monsoon

 Living Conditions

-Elbert Collins explains that they had to eat C-rations and smoke cigarettes from World War II.
-He describes the foxholes in which they slept, including the one in which he dug that flooded out.
-He admits that he was scared to death during this time and questioned why he was there.
+Elbert Collins explains that they were often limited to eating C-rations and smoking old World War II cigarettes.
+Some days, the C-rations didn’t arrive, leaving them without food.
+He describes the foxholes they slept in, including one he dug that later flooded.
+During this time, he admits he was terrified and frequently questioned why he was there.

 Jake O’Rourke